A FEW GLOBAL PEOPLE

 Shabaz is from Nashville where he began his dance training at Nashville School of the Arts and Nashville Ballet.
 He also studied at New World School of the Arts (Miami, FL), Martha Graham School of Contemporary Dance (New York, NY) and Practice Yoga( Dayton, OH).
 In his professional career, he has danced with Dayton Contemporary Dance Company; Cleo Parker Robinson Dance Ensemble; Martha Graham Ensemble; and Jeanne Ruddy Dance.
 His teaching experience includes classes while at Dayton Contemporary Dance Company, at South Dayton Dance Theater, at North Cincinnati Youth Ballet, at School of Nashville Ballet (contemporary dance and yoga), and Decca Academy (mindfulness and yoga with young males with behavioral problems).
 He joined the teaching artists’ roster of the Global Education Center in 2015, where he will be teaches creative movement, yoga and mindfulness in the schools. |

-In addition, we have the following dance and music groups in residence at the Global Education Center.
+In addition, we have the following dance, music and community groups and individual artists in residence at the Global Education Center.
+Some groups were created by Global; some were created by others but call Global home.

 Belly Dancing Shakes